Hackney Carnival took place on Sunday 9 September, from 12 noon-8pm.

 This year, there were local bands alongside the headline act, legendary reggae star Earl 16.

-- 12 noon: Visual Minsitry gospel choir - one of the UK's finest gospel choirs, the Visual Ministry Gospel Choir kicks off the programmewith powerfully dynamic and life affirming songs.
+- 12 noon: Visual Ministry gospel choir - one of the UK's finest gospel choirs, the Visual Ministry Gospel Choir kicks off the programme with powerfully dynamic and life affirming songs

-- 1.40pm: Chanel Brown - AKA BittaSweet, Chanel Brown is an aspiring singer, songwriter, model and actress.
-For this year's carnival she will be delivering some of her best tunes and says she can't wait to bless the stage.
+- 1.40pm: Chanel Brown - AKA BittaSweet, Chanel Brown is an aspiring singer, songwriter, model and actress delivering some of her best tunes and says she can't wait to bless the stage

-- 5.15pm: Kasaï Masaï brings the traditional sound of remote Congolese villages to Dalston's town centre, marrying vintage grooves with contemporary dance music.
-Expect an innovative fusion of old and new, rural and urban, and of course irresistible beats.
+- 5.15pm: Kasaï Masaï - brings the traditional sound of remote Congolese villages to Dalston's town centre, marrying vintage grooves with contemporary dance music

-- 6.15pm: Earl 16 - legendary reggae star Earl 16 is in Dalston for one night only.
-The cracked falsetto of his voice makes him an unforgettable artist and has established him as a major figure in reggae and contemporary dance scenes.
+- 6.15pm: Earl 16 - legendary reggae star; the cracked falsetto of his voice makes him an unforgettable artist and has established him as a major figure in reggae and contemporary dance scenes

 - street entertainment in Hackney Town Hall Square featured the Hackney Playbus, a Chinese lion dance and performances by Hoxton Hall, Access All Areas, Band Off the Wall and DJ Debbie Outerglobe